Italian Riviera | Portofino Coast & Cinque Terre

 Workshop Assistant / Trip Manager

-For full groups, a trip manager is added to the staff.
-This person keeps you informed at all times about the schedule and helps you find what you need when you need it, ie: bathrooms, gelato, convenience stores, etc. Having a trip manager allows the instructors to instruct full time and is your guarantee of a safe and smooth week of learning.
+For this workshop, Sheryl Bird has agreed to act as our trip manager.
+Sheryl’s enthusiasm for Italy travel is infectious.
+She will keep you informed at all times about the schedule and helps you find what you need when you need it, ie: bathrooms, gelato, convenience stores, etc. This allows the instructor to instruct full time and is your guarantee of a safe and smooth week of learning.

 Reserving your Spot